Alpha-Lipoic Acid

 What is alpha lipoic acid used for?

-Alpha-lipoic acid is most commonly taken by mouth for diabetes and nerve-related symptoms of diabetes including burning, pain, and numbness in the legs and arms.
+Alpha-lipoic acid is most commonly taken by mouth for diabetes and nerve-related concerns of diabetes including burning, pain, and numbness in the legs and arms.
 It is also given as an injection into the vein (by IV) for these same uses.

 What are the side effects of taking alpha lipoic acid?